Key Takeaways

 Alternatively, you can purchase a bed step to make it easier for a shorter partner to get in and out of bed.

-How thick your mattress is will influence what type of bed frame you need.
-Most mattresses are between 8 and 14 inches thick with standard thicknesses between 10 and 12 inches.
+The thickness of your mattress will influence what type of bed frame you need.
+Most mattresses are between 8 and 14 inches thick, with standard thicknesses between 10 and 12 inches.
 If you have a bed frame that is 16 inches tall and you want a total height of 25 inches, you should purchase a mattress roughly 9 inches thick.

 While most look at mattress types to achieve optimal comfort levels, bed height can also make a difference.
-A perfectly-raised bed should make getting in and out effortless.
+A perfectly raised bed should make getting in and out effortless, which can improve the experience of going to sleep and waking up in the morning.

 Ideal for: Sleepers who want to customize their sleep position